Geotab/sdk-map-addin-samples/README.md

 # Examples of map add-ins

-This project contains a few simple examples of add-ins that can be opened in right panel on the map or trips history page.
-Each of these add-ins shows how geotab services work.
+This project contains a few simple examples of add-ins that can be opened in the right-side panel of the Maps or Trips History pages of MyGeotab.
+Each add-in uses one or more Geotab Map API services.

 1) **events** - shows how to subscribe to different events from map `services.events`;
 2) **tooltip** - shows to show additional information in map tooltips or show your own tooltip `services.tooltip`;